modelica/Encryption-and-Licensing/doc/SEMLA.md

 	- Extraction: allows the decryption the library.
 	- Alteration: not useful to attacker, makes it impossible for the LVE to decrypt libraries.

-The most serious breach is an attacker obtaining the tool private key; it allows the decryption of any library released for that tool.
+The most serious breach is an attacker obtaining the tools private key; it would allow the decryption of any library released for that tool.

 These vulnerabilities exists in any tool that supports encrypted libraries and embed encryption keys.